Zimbabwe: Police Ban Chamisa's Marondera Rally

 "In your notification, I have noted that you intend to hold a campaign rally comprising of a mini car rally around Rudhaka Stadium prior to the address.
 What you are terming a mini car rally is in fact a procession that requires 7 days' notice to the Regulating Authority according to Maintenance of Peace and Order Act Chapter 11:23," officer commanding police in Marondera district Mthetwa said in a notice the party.

-"Given the above reason your notification is invalid as it does not fully comply with the requirements of Maintenance of Peace and Order Act Chapter 11:23," the top cop said.
+"Given the above reason your notification is invalid as it does not fully comply with the requirements of Maintenance of Peace and Order Act Chapter 11:23," the police said.

-This is the second time Chamisa has been barred from addressing supporters.

-Two weeks ago, Chamisa's rally in Gokwe rally was banned on the eleventh hour despite the High Court having cleared it.
+This is the second time that a CCC rally has been banned after the Gokwe rally which police claimed was too close to the one which was being held by President Emmerson Mnangagwa in Kwekwe, about 144 kilometres away.